TarakKrishna-15/python/README.md

 # python
-This is my project files
+This are my project files